opensistemas-hub/osbrain/docs/source/distributed_systems.rst

 ============================

-With distributed systems, it is very common to have multiple scripts (many times spread accross multiple machines).
+With distributed systems, it is very common to have multiple scripts (many times spread across multiple machines).
 If those are to interact together, you should consider whether a single/shared name server should be used.
 This simplifies the way you can get proxies to every agent and also the way they may share information between them.

-If you are just starting with distributed systems and osBrain, you may approach it in the following way:
+If you are just starting with distributed systems and osBrain, you may approach it the following way:

 - You create one script, in which you run some agents and configure them.
-- You create another script, in which you run some agents and configure them.
+- You create another script, in which you run some more agents and configure those as well.
-- From the second script, you access agents that you created on the first and except that they are all ready and completely configured.
+- From the second script, you access agents that you created on the first and expect them to be ready and completely configured.
 But it turns out that might not be the case.

-There is a very simple way to avoid this issue.
-Do create the agents from different scripts, but try to do all the configuration just from one of them.
+To avoid this issue, try to do all the configuration of agents from a single script, even if those agents are created from different ones.
-Remember that proxies allow you to treat remote agents just like local objects, which means you do not really mind if they are running in one machine or another.
+Remember that proxies allow you to treat remote agents just like local objects, which means it does not really matter if they are running in one machine or another.